Unifying flavors of fault tolerance with the ZX calculus: ZX tensor network diagrams

 Importantly, apart from the identity rule, these rules also work with the proposed extension to ZX {\bf instrument} networks.
 The {\it duality} rule works by ignoring the classical output when attaching Hadamards.
 The {\it merge} rule can also be generalized to the situation where one of the two like-colored spiders is an instrument.
 In this case, the resulting merged spider is itself a spider instrument with a single classical outcome.
 If two like-colored spider instruments are simply contracted, some care needs to be taken in order to apply the merge rule.
 A merge is possible, as long as only the joint parity of the outcomes is relevant for the composite instrument.
 In this case, the merge will result in a single logical outcome bit which is the joint parity $b_1 \oplus b_2$ (the {\texttt{XOR}} of original outcome bits $b_1$ and $b_2$).
 As we are typically only concerned with the joint parity of the outcomes, the merge reduction summarizes the outcome information in exactly the right way.

 {\bf Canonical form.} All red spiders can be removed and replaced by green spiders with the duality rule.
 The remaining rules can then be applied repeatedly to reduce the number of overall tensor nodes.
-In this way, any ZX network can be recast in a unique canonical form.
-This canonical form will have the following properties: There are no red spiders, no consecutive $H$ operators, no direct connections between green spiders (although they can be indirectly connected via an $H$), and all green spider have a degree different to 2 (unless $\alpha \neq 0$).
+In this way, any ZX network can be recast in a unique canonical form.\footnote{By this, we do not mean that any two networks representing an equivalent tensor will reduce to the same representation, but rather, that given a starting ZX network, all reduction sequences which terminate will lead to the same final ZX network.
+This is the property known as {\it confluence} in abstract rewriting systems.} This canonical form will have the following properties: There are no red spiders, no consecutive $H$ operators, no direct connections between green spiders (although they can be indirectly connected via an $H$), and all green spider have a degree different to 2 (unless $\alpha \neq 0$).

 \textbf{Examples.} The example in Fig.~\ref{fig:zxintro2}b shows how a controlled-$Z$ gate can be expressed using two green spiders by applying the duality rule.
 Figure \ref{fig:zxintro2}c shows the example of a non-destructive two-qubit $Z \otimes Z$ measurement.
 In the circuit model, this can be expressed via an ancilla qubit initialized in the $|0\rangle$ state, two CNOT gates and a single-qubit $Z$ measurement.
 By expressing this as a ZX diagram and applying the transformation rules, we can reduce it to a diagram with three spiders.
 Finally, Fig.~\ref{fig:zxintro2}d shows a destructive Bell-basis measurement, i.e., a two-qubit measurement of the Pauli operators $Z \otimes Z$ and $X \otimes X$.
 There are two bits of classical information $b_{XX}$ and $b_{ZZ}$ which are extracted in a Bell measurement, such that, once the classical outputs are fixed, the ZX instrument in Fig.~\ref{fig:zxintro2}d represents one of four different ZX diagrams.
 Note that, while later examples will make use of the canonical form, those in Fig.~\ref{fig:zxintro2} are not in canonical form.